Top 10 Sunshine Coast beaches

-Air New Zealand flies non-stop from Auckland to the Sunshine Coast from 6 July to 28 October 2018.
+Air New Zealand flies non-stop from Auckland to the Sunshine Coast seasonally between July and October.
 The after-breakfast departure from Auckland gets you to the Sunshine Coast in time for lunch, arriving just after 11am (Sunshine Coast time).
 At other times of the year you can fly non-stop to Brisbane then drive 60 minutes north to the Sunshine Coast.

 1. Noosa Main Beach

 Sheltered, sandy and north-facing, Noosa's beautiful Main Beach has gentle waves that are perfect for families or learning to surf with one of the local surf schools.
 Surf lifesavers are on duty every day and the sand is only a few steps from the shops, bars, cafés and foodie-celebrated restaurants of Hastings Street.

 2. Mooloolaba Beach

 Voted the fourth best beach in the country by TripAdvisor, Mooloolaba Beach is one of Australia's safest and most family-friendly surf beaches.
 A boardwalk follows the ocean to Mooloolaba Spit, known for sheltered water swimming and excellent seafood cafés.
 Along the beachfront on Mooloolaba Esplanade you'll find a great selection of juice bars, cafés, restaurants, fashion boutiques and more.